Terrier and dachshund care

 If you hide some of your dog’s daily allowance of dry food in small individual cereal boxes, they will probably enjoy ripping them open to get to the food inside, combining part of their meal plan with a dose of fun.

-As well as taking your small dog for on-lead pavement walks to explore urban areas, your dog will also enjoy lots of off-lead running in safe areas – be it chasing balls on a beach or scurrying after squirrels and birds in parks and woodlands.
+As well as taking your small dog for on-lead pavement walks to explore urban areas, your dachsund or terrier breed will also enjoy lots of off-lead running in safe areas – be it chasing balls on a beach or scurrying after squirrels and birds in parks and woodlands.
 Walking Terriers can turn into an unexpected adventure - try and protect them by teaching good recall, but don’t be surprised if your dog doesn’t always listen when mid-chase!

 Keep walks varied – these bright dogs enjoy new environments and smells where they can explore the undergrowth, dig and let off steam, so the more they can do it during exercise, the more satisfied they will feel later.

-Many Terriers and Dachshunds are also very bouncy and love chasing and jumping at moving objects.
+Many terrier breeds and dachshunds are also very bouncy and love chasing and jumping at moving objects.
 Try blowing bubbles for them to pop - great fun for everyone, especially for children who get to combine blowing bubbles with playing with their pet.
 Alternatively, use a bubble machine made especially for dogs to blow meat-flavoured bubbles if you want to amuse them while you get on with other chores.
 These can be purchased online and from some pet stores.

 Dachshund care and Terrier care should include satisfying their innate needs.
 Dogs in this group are often confident, spirited and extrovert characters.
 This is because their original work required them to be tough as they went underground hunting rats and badgers - no easy adversaries!
 Even Terriers who have never seen a rodent can be feisty with other animals, which is why early and thorough socialisation and training Terriers and Dachshunds is especially important for them.